Dishonored (series): Dishonored 2 (2016)

 In the second game, the witch Delilah Copperspoon, who claims to be Jessamine's older half-sister and the successor to the throne, topples Emily's rule.
 The player, who assumes control of either Corvo or Emily, visits Karnaca in search for clues behind Delilah's source of power and attempts to reclaim Emily's throne.

 Dishonored 2 was mainly developed by the Lyon office, with Smith serving as its director.
 Colantonio and the Austin studio shifted their focus to work on Prey.
 The game was released in November 2016 for PlayStation 4, Windows, and Xbox One.
 Like Dishonored, the game received very positive reviews upon release.
 In particular, the game was lauded for its level design, with critics singling out the level "Clockwork Mansion", in which the player transforms a mansion's layout by pulling levers, as its best.
 However, its physical sales struggled at launch.

 Dishonored: Death of the Outsider (2017)

 Dishonored: Death of the Outsider is Dishonored 2's standalone expansion.
-In the game, assassin Billie Lurks seeks assassin Daud as they set out to eliminate the Outsider.
+In the game, assassin Billie Lurk seeks assassin Daud as they set out to eliminate the Outsider.

 Marketed as a "standalone story" in the series, the game's story concludes the narrative arc established by the first game.
 It is not a full sequel to Dishonored 2 as the game is shorter, more linear and more focused.
 Many systems were streamlined and simplified.
-For instance, all superpowers are unlocked at the beginning of the game, and it does not feature a chaos system.
+For instance, all superpowers are unlocked at the same point of the game, and it does not feature a chaos system.
 It was released in September 2017 for PlayStation 4, Windows, and Xbox One.
 The game received generally positive reviews upon release.